-So, here are some of the tastiest desserts for you to sink your teeth into!
+So, now that my disclaimer on self-control is out of the way, here are some of the tastiest desserts for you to sink your teeth into!

 1. Battenburg Cake

 Battenburg has a lot of history.
-Invented in 1884 in honour of the marriage between Queen Victoria’s granddaughter, Victoria of Hesse-Darmsadt, and German prince Louis of Battenburg.
-The jam covered sponge cake, wrapped in a soft marzipan became so popular; it never went away.
+Invented in 1884 in honor of the marriage between Queen Victoria’s granddaughter, Victoria of Hesse-Darmsadt, and German prince Louis of Battenburg.
+The jam-covered sponge cake, wrapped in soft marzipan became so popular; it never went away.

 2. Chelsea Bun